#HauteSpaces: The Brick House That Is Perfect For A Getaway

 The best part, however, is a pool right in the center of the living area, with a pebble podium around it.
 Perfect for a get together with some wine and great music, right?
 There are cut-outs in the walls at every step, in different shapes and sizes, making a standard window look too mainstream.
 This is great because there is sufficient sunlight during the day, helping the place look more lively.
 Plants, bamboo, wood are other natural touches added to this place, surely deeming it to be a nature lover’s paradise.
 The use of jalis has been done in a beautiful intricate manner, almost making it look like a work of art.

-I surely know where I am spending my Christmas weekend this year, and after looking at these pictures, you will want to too!
+I surely know where I am spending my long weekend, and after looking at these pictures, you will want to too!